 Instructions

-• Prepare a miniature muffin tin by lining with mini muffin papers.
+• Prepare a mini muffin pan by lining with mini muffin papers.

 • Pulse the sandwich cookies in a blender or food processor until they resemble fine crumbs.
 You do not need to separate the cookie from the creme.

-• Beat the crumbs with 4 ounces of room temperature cream cheese until a thick mixture forms.
+• Beat the crumbs with the room-temperature cream cheese until a thick mixture forms.

 • Chill the dough for at least 30 minutes.

-• Starting with 1 bag, melt all of the baking chips in a large microwave safe bowl.
-Microwave in bursts of 15 seconds stirring in between each burst for 10-15 seconds.
+• Starting with 1 bag, melt all the baking chips in a large, microwave-safe bowl.
+Microwave in bursts of 15 seconds, stirring between each burst for 10–15 seconds.

-• Spoon melted chocolate into the bottom of the prepared muffin tins -- not a lot here.
+• Spoon melted chocolate into the bottom of the prepared muffin cavities—not a lot here.

 • Spoon more melted chocolate to cover the disk of chocolate.